- GERMANY ||

 Embrace the Berlin Vietnamese Restaurant Scene

-Berlin has seen a significant influx of Vietnamese immigrants over the years, resulting in a thriving Vietnamese restaurant scene in the city.
-After the Vietnam War, many Vietnamese people fled their country, seeking refuge and opportunities abroad.
-Germany, specifically Berlin, became a popular destination due to its strong economy and job prospects.
 The Vietnamese community in Berlin has since grown, with many individuals and families opening restaurants to share their culture and cuisine with the local population.
 The Berlin restaurant scene has flourished as a result, offering a wide range of authentic Vietnamese dishes and flavors that have become increasingly popular among locals and tourists alike.

-- Dong Xuan Center
+Dong Xuan Center

-A more contemporary Vietnamese restaurant, this has been my go-to restaurant since 2018, when I first discovered it.
+A more contemporary Vietnamese restaurant, Gotcha has been my go-to restaurant since 2018, when I first discovered it.
 The menu may not be authentically Vietnamese, but the flavors are hard to beat.
 Plus the vibe on Simon Dach Strasse during the summer is infectious.
 Even if you aren't vegetarian, try out the Buddha Bowl 🤩.

 One word, pho.
 The pho is fabulous at this restaurant, and in the midst of winter, this is a massive, delicious immunity booster.